dmLands/ForeScore/replit.md

 - **Tutorial**: Includes a comprehensive 7-step interactive tutorial.

 ### Technical Implementations
-- **Authentication**: Local email/password authentication system with bcrypt password hashing and secure session management.
-User registration, login, and secure logout are implemented.
+- **Authentication**: Complete local email/password authentication system with bcrypt password hashing, secure session management, and full password recovery workflow via SendGrid email integration.
+Features secure token generation, 30-minute expiration, and professional email templates.
 - **Security**: Server-side validation for all game calculations (Proportional Share Algorithm, 2/9/16 points) and card assignments to prevent client-side tampering.
 User data is isolated, ensuring each authenticated user has their own instance of groups, games, and points games.
 API endpoints are session-protected with proper authentication middleware.
 - **Game Logic**:
     - **Excess Split Algorithm**: Server-validated payout where only excess debt above a minimum is redistributed evenly among players at the minimum debt level.